-- A. Centrally Sponsored Scheme: Skill Development Mission: - (i) Skill Development Initiative: The goals and objectives of the scheme are to provide training to out of school youth, workers, ITI graduates etc. for improving their employability by optimally utilizing infrastructure available in ITIs/ITCs and other organizations.
+A Centrally Sponsored Scheme: Skill Development Mission:

+I) Skill Development Initiative: The goals and objectives of the scheme are to provide training to out of school youth, workers, ITI graduates etc. for improving their employability by optimally utilizing infrastructure available in ITIs/ITCs and other organizations.
 Scheme caters to needs of all those who want to acquire skills or upgrade them to improve their employability.
 Existing skills of the persons can also be tested and certified under this scheme.
 Emphasis is being given to the courses to cater to the needs of unorganized economy.
 The scheme envisages the development of new strategic framework for Skill Development under Skill Development Initiative (SDI) Scheme based on Modular Employable Skills (MES) for the early school leavers and existing workers especially in the unorganized sector in close consultation with industries, State Governments and experts.
 The scheme has been operationalised since May 2007.
 The scheme has been well received by all Stakeholders and more than 22 lakhs persons have been trained or tested so far.
-The employment opportunity of certified skill persons increases and industries have a pool of skilled workforce. - (ii) Skill Development in 34 Districts: With the objective of establishing one ITI & two Skill Development Centers (SDCs) in each district to run demand driven vocational training courses in long term, short term and Instructor training courses. - (iii) Enhancing Skill Development Infrastructure in NE States & Sikkim: Broad objectives of scheme are: - Capacity Building and Technical Assistance aims to provide funding for skill development, enhancing of employability and competencies and promotion of selfemployment and entrepreneurship amongst youth;
+The employment opportunity of certified skill persons increases and industries have a pool of skilled workforce.

+II) Skill Development in 34 Districts: The scheme is being implemented with the objective of establishing one ITI & two Skill Development Centers (SDCs) in each district to run demand driven vocational training courses in long term, short term and Instructor training courses.

+III) Enhancing Skill Development Infrastructure in NE States & Sikkim: Broad objectives of scheme are: